Come costruire un bot WhatsApp per elenchi di cose da fare utilizzando l'API di Conversazioni Programmabili di Bird.

 }

-Ora, la parte interessante.
-Fare una richiesta POST a:
+Ora, per la parte interessante.
+Fai una richiesta POST su:

 https://conversations.messagebird.com/v1/conversations/<conversationID>/messages per rispondere alla richiesta.